-The worksheets and tools used in this session can be found in the OPTIONS HIV Prevention Ambassador Toolkit.
+The worksheets and tools used in this session can be found in the HIV Prevention Ambassador Toolkit.
 They are also included at the end of the Oral PrEP sessions for your reference.

+WORKSHEET 3

-WORKSHEET 2 Oral PrEP Journey Map TOOLKIT PAGE 20 TOOL 7 Oral PrEP: Answering Your Questions TOOLKIT PAGE 12
+Oral PrEP Journey Map

+Oral PrEP: Answering Your Questions

+EXPLORE FACILITATION TIPS

-- Introduce the session by referring to the Session Overview. - 2.
-Direct participants back to their Oral PrEP Journey Map Worksheet. - 3.
+- 1. Introduce the session by referring to the Session Overview. - 2.
+Direct participants back to their Oral Prep Journey Map Worksheet. - 3.
 Remind them that in the previous session, they identified key messages their character needs to know about oral PrEP. - 4.
 While these key messages will create awareness about oral PrEP, their peers will likely need more information and support before they decide if they want to use it. - 5.
-Explain that an individual's decision about using oral PrEP will be influenced by lots of different things, such as their values and priorities, their family, their peer group, their sexuality and sexual practices, and their relationships. - 6.
+Explain that an individual's decision about using oral PrEP will be influenced by lots of different things, such as their values and priorities, their family, their peer group, their sexuality and sexual practices, their access to resources, and their relationships. - 6.
 Their peers will likely have a range of questions and concerns when deciding if they want to use oral PrEP.
-This session will focus on identifying how participants can support their peers to make informed decisions about using oral PrEP.
+This session will focus on identifying how participants can support their peers to make informed decisions about using oral PrEP and help their peers identify their main motivation for using PrEP.